AndrewTownsley/recipe-api/ReadMe.md

     }
     status: 400

-4. Adda put route that can update existing recipes.
+4. Add a put route that can update existing recipes.
     # If recipe does not exist, return
     {
         error: "Recipe does not exist"